equinor/sdp-omnia/docs/security.md

 * Access to Azure container registry
 * Compromised cluster access keys
 * Compromised private key for sealed secrets
-* Vulnerabilities in Kubernetes and services
+* Vulnerabilities in cluster and services

 ### Measures
-* Master nodes w/cluster services in AKS is fully managed by Azure.
+* Master nodes and it's services in AKS is fully managed by Azure.
 * TODO: RBAC - Look into service account improvements
-* Keep up-to-date
+* Keep cluster and services up-to-date
+  * TODO: Get notification when new releases
-* !Consider: NetworkPolicies
+* !Investigate (later): NetworkPolicies
-* TODO: Don't allow dangerous runtime options.
+* TODO (later): Don't allow dangerous runtime options.
 This include mounting the docker socket, using priviliged flag, --pid=host, --network=host, --device.
 This can be done with PodSecurityPolicy
-* TODO: Ensure kubelet configuration files permissions
-* Consider: NetworkPolicies
+* Limit number of users that has access to GitHub repositories.

 ## Pods and Applications
 ### Threats
+* Malicious docker images
+* Resource hogging
-*
+* Vulnerable applications

 ### Measures
-* Secrets stored as SealedSecrets in Github
-* TODO: Don't use latest tags
+* TODO: Don't use latest tags.
+Pin versions on docker images and helm charts.
+  * TODO: Turn off automated docker images/helm chart annotations.
+This should be done manually.
-* Consider: Pod Security (Is this the same as docker run's --security-opt where you can specify an AppArmor profile?)
+* Consider (later): Pod Security (Is this the same as docker run's --security-opt where you can specify an AppArmor profile?)
-* !TODO: Set resource limits for all pods
+* TODO: Set resource limits for all pods
-* Untrusted Images
-* Vulnerability scanned images
+* TODO (later): Vulnerability scanned images
-* Untrusted HelmCharts
+* Audit HelmCharts and docker images.

 ## BOYH CIS Ubuntu ##
 Link til doc: https://neprisstore.blob.core.windows.net/sessiondocs/doc_8ac75a77-40a4-4e08-a6c0-93b39b92abd8.pdf

 # Burde gjøres
-- 1.1.1 - DIsable unused filesystems (Scored)
+- 1.1.1 Disable unused filesystems (Scored)
 - 1.1.2 Ensure separate partition exist for /tmp (Scored)
 - 1.1.21 Disable Automounting (Scored)

-- 1.3.1 Ensure AIDE is installed (Scored)
-- 1.3.2 Ensure filesystem integrity is regularly checked (Scored)

 - 1.4.1 Ensure permissions on bootloader config are configured (Scored)